 Photo by Tanner Dedmon, Managing Editor

 More than 15 million people have caught Pokemon GO fever, and students at MTSU are no exception.
 Students and other residents of Murfreesboro can be found roaming campus each day and night since the game’s release, searching far and wide for new pocket monsters.
-Some players are seasoned veterans of the Pokemon franchise, some have never played any of the handheld games before and some have yet to download the popular app.
+Some players are seasoned veterans of the Pokemon franchise, having played some of the earlier games in their youth such as Pokemon Diamond whilst some have never played any of the handheld games before, and some have yet to download the popular app.

 If you aren’t even a little familiar with the franchise, you’ve probably been living under a rock-type Pokemon for the last 20 years.
 For those less acquainted with Pokemon GO and the larger series, the craze began with the release of Red and Green Versions by Nintendo in 1996.
 The games set off a chain reaction that subsequently produced movies, toys and a trading card game.
 The hype surrounding Pikachu and friends hasn’t slowed down since.